 b) the impairment has a substantial and long-term adverse effect on P's ability to carry out normal day-to-day activities.'

-• Changing a term of a tenancy agreement.
-For example, a term saying pets aren't allowed in the property could be changed to allow a disabled person to have an assistance dog.
+Citizens Advice suggest providing a copy of your tenancy agreement in an accessible format if the tenant's visually impaired or has a learning disability.
+Another change you may need to make could be to change a tenancy agreement term - for example, you could change a term saying pets aren't allowed in the property could be changed to allow a disabled person to have an assistance/guide dog.

 They calculated the expenditure of comprehensively adapting a standard home 'could be more than £20,000' and broke these down individually in this table:

-Cost of adaptation in a standard home|
+|Adaption||Cost of adaption in a standard home|

 |Widening internal doors||£2,000 (estimation based on four doors.)|